On the Origin of Linearity and Unitarity in Quantum Theory: Abstract

 \section{Abstract}

 We reconstruct the transformations of quantum theory using a physically motivated postulate.
-This postulate states that transformations should be \textit{locally applicable}, and singles out the linear unitary maps of pure quantum theory, as well as the completely positive, trace-preserving maps of mixed quantum theory.
-Notably, in the pure case, linearity with respect to the superposition rule on Hilbert spaces is derived rather than assumed (and without any continuity assumptions).
+This postulate states that transformations should be \textit{locally applicable}, and recovers the linear isometries from pure quantum theory, as well as the completely positive, trace-preserving maps from mixed quantum theory.
+Notably, in the pure case, linearity with respect to the superposition rule and reversibility are both derived from this locality principle.